mckinsey/vizro/vizro-ai/changelog.d/20240603_173503_anna_xiong_get_vizro_ai_customized_output.md

 ### Added

-- Enable feature to get all possible outputs from VizroAI.plot() using VizroAI.get_plot_outputs() ([#488](https://github.com/mckinsey/vizro/pull/488)).
-It returns a dictionary that contains code string, fig object, business insights, code explanation.
+- Enable feature to get all possible outputs from VizroAI.plot() using by specifying 'return_plot_components = True' ([#488](https://github.com/mckinsey/vizro/pull/488)).
+It returns a datalcass that contains code string, fig object, business insights, and code explanation.

 <!--
 ### Changed